RobinLyster/populationmaps/README.md

 # populationmaps
-A python project to do with population maps.

-A collection of files that I used to create some cool population maps.
+A python project that can calculate the population within a given shaded area on a map.
+Gridded population is from SEDAC: https://sedac.ciesin.columbia.edu/data/collection/gpw-v4